frostbone25/Unity-Baked-Volumetrics/README.md

 ## How it works

 To start you define a box volume within your scene, setting where its located, and it's bounds.
-The resolution of the 3D texture is computed by determining the size of the indivudal voxels *(You can also set a custom resolution by hand)*.
+The resolution of the 3D texture is computed by determining the size of the individual voxels *(You can also set a custom resolution by hand)*.
 Next you can choose to either sample lighting from the scene light probes, or a custom raytracer.
 After that there is an option to set the fog density of the volume *(constant, luminance, height based, etc.)* The next step is to generate a 3D texture that is saved into the disk.

 For the shader, what we do is sample that 3D texture and perform a raymarch through it, checking it against the scene depth buffer.
 The ray terminates if: it intersects with the scene, is out of bounds, or if the density is too thick.
 While raymarching also we jitter the samples to improve the quality.
 The final result is then lerped with the scene color buffer based on transmittance.